Spain in the Eurovision Song Contest 2017

 - a. ^ As Manel Navarro and Mirela both finished with 58 points, the jury decided the winner between the two in a tie-break voting round.
 Xavi Martínez and Virginia Díaz voted for Manel Navarro, while Javier Cárdenas voted for Mirela.

 During the tie-break voting round, when the jury panel selected Manel Navarro over the public vote’s favourite Mirela, and before the reprise performance of the winning song, loud boos and accusations of rigging could be heard, which resulted in uneasy moments: Manel Navarro responded with a bras d’honneur as he was being booed while on stage.
+He would apologise for the gesture two days later during a TVE press conference.

 Following the events at the national final, the selection of Xavi Martínez as a jury panellist was challenged over potential conflict of interest since Martínez had promoted eventual winner Manel Navarro and his entry « Do It for Your Lover » on his radio program on Los 40.
 On 13 February 2017, Member of Spanish Parliament for Toledo José Miguel Camacho, from the Spanish Socialist Workers’ Party, placed a motion to request TVE for clarification on the details of the selection process for Eurovision and on the possibility of nullifying the results of the national final.
 On 15 February 2017, Member of Parliament for Valencia Ricardo Sixto, from Unidos Podemos, registered a similar motion.
 On 22 February 2017, TVE’s Head of Entertainment and responsible for Objetivo Eurovisión 2017 Toñi Prieto was summoned to appear before TVE’s Audit Committee to clarify allegations of mishandling.